phook/BNFT/README.md

 Transformations
 ---------------
 The “->” operator signified a transformation.
 It can be used to replace with, swap identifiers and control indentation.
-On the right side of the “->” operator you can write literals, nonterminals and the indent command characters “+” and “!”
+On the right side of the “->” operator you can write literals, nonterminals and the indent processing keywords #indent and #block

 ```
 String = “Hello” person -> “Goodbye “ person “ and have a nice day”
 ```
-“#indent” will insert spaces that matches the current indentation (controlled by “#block”) “#block”signifies a indentation so that nonterminals called from this line will have 1 greater indentation.
+“#indent” will insert spaces that matches the current indentation (controlled by “#block”) “#block” signifies a indentation so that nonterminals called from within this line will have 1 greater indentation.
 ```
 statement:
- single_statement -> ! single_statement
+ single_statement -> #indend single_statement
 block:
- “{“ { statement } “}” -> + “{“ statement “}”
+ “{“ { statement } “}” -> #block “{“ statement “}”
 ```

 Entry